 Applicants for graphic and fine arts as well as music may be required to take additional exams in the relevant Hungarian host institution before being granted a scholarship.

-Applicants who wish to study at the Liszt Academy of Music should contact the International Department of the Academy (e-mail: international.office[at]lisztakademia.hu, phone: +36 1 462 4616) for detailed information concerning the application process and the evaluation of applicants, and they should ask for a letter of confirmation from the Academy before preparing their applications for an HSB scholarship.
+Applicants who wish to study at the Liszt Academy of Music should contact the International Department of the Academy (e-mail: Csallo.Edina[at]lisztakademia.hu, phone: +36 1 462 4616) for detailed information concerning the application process and they should ask for a letter of acceptance from the International Department of the Academy before preparing their applications for an HSB scholarship.

 The HSB Office cannot accept letters of acceptance issued by a professor of the Academy.
-Applicants should send their requests for a letter of confirmation before 31 March 2014 to the International Study Department of the Liszt Academy of Music.
+Applicants should send their applications to the Liszt Academy of Music before 15 February as they – except for certain researchers - will have to take an entrance examination.
 In the application form to be sent to the Academy applicants should indicate that they are simultaneously applying for an HSB scholarship.
-Since the evaluation of the applicants at the Liszt Academy of Music takes place at the beginning of July, the positive decision of the Hungarian Scholarship Board should be considered conditional.
+Since the entrance examinations at the Liszt Academy of Music are usually organised at the end of June or beginning of July, the positive decision of the Hungarian Scholarship Board should be considered conditional.

 HUF 40 460 stipend per month, paid by the host institution*; student hostel accommodation in a university residence hall paid by the scholarship-holder**

 *Scholarship-holders from Russia, the Czech Republic, Poland and Slovakia who were granted a scholarship based on a bilateral agreement receive their stipend from the sending Party, the amount thereof is set by the respective scholarship offices of those countries.
 The host institution provides them with accommodation in a university residence hall.